diffusion-tractography/diffusion-tractography.github.io/_sources/pages/advanced_tractography/postprocessing.md

 ---

 ## Data identification
 Before we decide which postprocessing method to use, we need to identify if our data was acquired with multiple b-values.
 Different types of tissue are sensitive to different strengths of diffusion gradient (b-values).
 We can tell this by looking at our b-value file and seeing if there is more than 2 unique values (e.g., 0, 1000, 2000, etc.).
+Our fibrecup has only one value and as such we need to use single-shell CSD.
+Other methods of multi-shell are available, I would investigate their website (bottom) for more options.

 ---

 ## SingleShell CSD
 The advanced method we're going to use is constrained spherical deconvolution (CSD).
 This method elimiates all priors but one: All white matter shares identical diffusion characteristics.
 As such, diffusion is mapped over a sphere of response function with the fibre orinetation density function (ODF).
-First we need to estimate our responses function with:
+First we need to estimate our responses function with: [note: mkdir means create directory]

 ```shell
 mkdir tournier